ldelafue/regionalHydroLSTM/README.md

     - code_cells_memory_hydro_summary.csv: Summary of different metrics during the validation period.

   - Regional HydroLSTM:
-    - 1000000_C1_L512_regionalhydro_models.pkl: it has the last HydroLSTM model.
+    - 1000000_C1_L512_regionalhydro_models.pkl: It has the last HydroLSTM model.
     - 1000000_C1_L512_regionalhydro_predictions.csv: Predictions for the training and validation period for all the catchments.
     - 1000000_C1_L512_regionalhydro_state.csv: Values of the internal state variable for all the catchments.
     - 1000000_C1_L512_regionalhydro_summary.csv: Overall summary of different metrics in the validation period.